 If you copy photos from a recent iPhone or iPad to a PC or laptop, chances are you’ll see a lot of strange HEIC files:

-It was developed by MPEG – not Apple - so it's not Apple trying to do its own proprietary thing.
-In fact, HEIC could very well usurp the established (but old and flawed) JPG format.
+The format was developed by MPEG – not Apple - so it's not Apple trying to do its own proprietary thing.
+In fact, HEIC is slowly usurping the established (but old and flawed) JPG format.

-Essentially, there are lots of benefits of using HEIF, even if it is a bit confusing that the file is called HEIC rather than HEIF on Apple devices.
+There are lots of benefits of using HEIF files, even if it is a bit confusing that the file is called HEIC rather than HEIF.

 Here’s why HEIC files are great: